 If both sets of parents (or other family) appear on the invitation as hosts, there is no etiquette as to which set of names appears first.
 You might decide to choose the order alphabetically or flip a coin.
 Either way, list the couple’s names respectively to their parents’.

-When addressing envelopes to same-sex couples (or straight unmarried couples who live together), modern etiquette now calls for the couple’s names to appear on the same line.
+When addressing envelopes to same-sex couples (or addressing invitations to unmarried couples who live together), modern etiquette now calls for the couple’s names to appear on the same line.
 The order does not matter, though if one member of the couple has a title such as doctor or reverend, list their name first.

 Your attire should reflect the formality of your wedding, and you should feel comfortable with your choice.
 When Ellen DeGeneres and Portia de Rossi married, Ellen wore a simple white pantsuit (as is her normal style) and Portia donned a formal wedding dress.
 They both looked beautiful, but they could just as easily have both worn dress pants or both worn bridal gowns if that had been their wish.

 Same-sex couples don’t have a “groom’s side” and a “bride’s side,” so at the rehearsal determine who will stand on which side and offer guests who have a preference a choice of “Will’s side” or “Dave’s side.”